 San Pedro Market in Cusco

-I usually make a bee-line for the markets in any city.
-San Pedro Market is a bustling local market where you can pick up local food, as well as llama jumpers, souvenirs and snacks for the treks you will probably be doing in the next few days.
+I usually make a bee-line for the markets in any city, and backpacking in Cusco is no different.
+San Pedro Market is a bustling local market where you can pick up super cheap local food, as well as llama jumpers, souvenirs and snacks for the treks you will probably be doing in the next few days.
 Alternatively, just wander around and absorb the sights and smells of the market, as the local people go about their business side by side with the tourists.

 Cusco Cathedral & Plaza de Armas